Ever since Rizza's daughter, Angel, was born, she constantly found herself in and out of the hospital.

 She scoured blogs from all parts of the internet: educational blogs, parenting blogs, special education blogs, everything.

-And what she found was this gamified math platform called Elephant Learning proved to help kids far and wide; from age 2-16, for kids who are excelling in math and want a little boost, and for kids falling behind like Angel.
+And what she found was this gamified math platform called Elephant Learning proved to help kids far and wide; for kids who are excelling in math and want a little boost, and for kids falling behind like Angel.

 After reading success stories, parent testimonials, and even asking Angel's teachers about it, Rizza decided to give it a go.